 As per the story, Baldr remained unharmed no matter what struck him since no object could hurt Baldr.
 Displeased, the trickster god Loki decided to intervene.
 He created a projectile out of mistletoe, either an arrow or a spear.
 He then presented the mistletoe projectile to the blind god Hodr, who had not been able to participate so far.
 Thus, Hodr was tricked into killing his brother.

 There are touching paintings of this scene.
 In a 19th-century illustration by Lorenz Frølich, Frigg grips her dead son in a Pieta-like pose.
 Frigg speaks to all the assembled gods and asks who will go to Hel and bring her son back.
 Hermóðr, another of Baldr’s brothers, agrees to go.
 Baldr’s and his wife Nanna’s (who has died of grief) bodies are burnt on the same funeral pyre, an event attended by most of the gods, foremost among whom are Frigg and Odin.

 Tragically enough, Hermóðr locates Baldr but fails to bring him back from Hel, again due to the machinations of Loki.

 Frigg as a Heathen Goddess

-Frigg survives to this day as an object of version in beliefs like Heathenish or Heathenry.
+Frigg survives to this day as an object in beliefs like Heathenish or Heathenry.
 These are Germanic belief systems in which the devotees worship deities that predate Christianity.
-The worship of nature and different gods and goddesses that are the personification of nature and the stages of life are worshiped.
+Nature and different gods and goddesses that are the personification of nature and the stages of life are worshiped.
 This has been a mostly recent phenomenon, leading to the resurgence of many pagan deities that had faded into obscurity with the advent of Christianity in the Western world.